rossaddison/yii3-i/README.md

 Signup your first user using **Create User Account** Signup your second user as your Client/Customer.

+**To enable your signed-up Client to make payments:**
+* Step 1: Make sure you have created a client ie. Client ...
+View ...
+New
+* Step 1: Create a Settings...User Account
+* Step 2: Use the Assigned Client ...
+Burger Button ... and assign the New User Account to an existing Client.
+* Step 4: Make sure they are active.

 **To install at least a service and a product, and a foreign and a non-foreign client automatically follow these steps please:**

 * Step 1: Settings ...
 View ...
 General ...
 Install Test Data ...
 Yes  AND   Use Test Date ...
 Yes